 If you’re using silicone bags, make sure to get as much of the air out as possible by placing the bag and its contents on the counter, partially closing the zipper, guiding the air out with your hands, and then closing it completely.
 It’s okay if you don’t get every single air bubble out.
 Just do your best.

-If you’re using stainless steel or tempered glass containers, put the meat directly in the container (remembering to leave some room in the glass containers) and make sure they are properly sealed when you fasten the lid.
+If you’re using stainless steel or tempered glass containers, put the meat directly in the container (remember to leave some room in the glass containers) and make sure they are properly sealed when you fasten the lid.

 Once you’ve prepared all your meat for the freezer, label them with the date for future reference.
 I promise it will save you from lots of squinting and brain-racking moments in front of the freezer.